-SOCIAL WORK Social Work in Aotearoa New Zealand KATHRYN HAY, MICHAEL DALE AND LAREEN COOPER All social work students must decide where to undertake their required field placement during their study, as well as which field of practice to work in upon graduation.
+SOCIAL WORK Social Work in Aotearoa New Zealand KATHRYN HAY, MICHAEL DALE AND LAREEN COOPER All social work students must decide where to undertake their required field placement during their study, as well as which field of practice to work in after graduation.
 This helpful book introduces students to five fields of practice in Aotearoa New Zealand.
 DR KATHRYN HAY is a senior lecturer and Director of Field Education in the School of Social Work at Massey University.
 She is a registered social worker and a member of the Aotearoa New Zealand Association of Social Workers.
 DR MICHAEL DALE has been a senior lecturer in the Social Work and Social Policy Programme at Massey's University's School of Social Work since 2001 and has 33 years' work experience within the social services sector.
 LAREEN COOPER is a senior lecturer and Associate Head of School in the Social Work and Social Policy programme at Massey University's School of Social Work.
-She has worked at Massey for nine years, and has an extensive background in health services management.
+She has an extensive background in health services management.